 Legal Secretaries hold a wealth of professional skills which enable them to perform their role.
-Audio Typing is one of them and it can be very beneficial to learn.
-Although it is not always required for legal secretarial positions, you will give yourself better job prospects if you learn this useful skill.
+Audio Typing is one of them and although it is not always required for legal secretarial positions, you will give yourself better job prospects if you prepare yourself for learning this useful skill.

 Audio typing involves typing a letter or document from an audio recording made by another person, such as your boss.
 This is called a dictation.
 Legal Secretaries Diploma Students will be familiar with this word, as some of the assessments are examples of dictations that can be given to you in a legal environment.

 It is used to be common for dictations to be recorded on micro cassettes.
 The Secretary would then listen to the recording with a pair of headphones and control the speed of the dictation with a foot pedal.
 These days dictations can be recorded on dictaphones and accessed through electronic files.

 When you start work as a Legal Secretary, your new employer will provide you with information as to how their audio transcription system works.
 Each firm and legal department varies.